-Work with a CERTIFIED FINANCIAL PLANNER™ who has your best interests in mind.
-Why dealing with a CFP® can change everything!
+Work with a CERTIFIED FINANCIAL PLANNER™ professional who has your best interests in mind.
+See why dealing with a CFP® can change everything!

 Why It Is So Important to Work with a CFP®

 Most people think that all financial planners are “certified”.
 This is actually far from true.
 Anyone can use the title “financial planner”.

 Certified Financial Planners™ are held to a fiduciary standard of care when providing financial planning services.
 That means they are required to act in the client’s best interest.
 In addition, they have completed extensive training and experience requirements and are held to rigorous ethical standards.

 Only those financial planners who have fulfilled the certification and renewal requirements of the CFP Board can display the CFP® certification trademarks.